-During their research, Dun and his colleagues tested THC-rich cannabis against varieties with higher levels of cannabidiol (CBD).
+During their research, Dun and his colleagues tested THC-rich cannabis against varieties with higher levels of cannabidiol (CBD) via a crystal pipe.
 In the end, they found that those rich in CBD tended to be more effective in killing cancer cells from leukemia and pediatric brainstem glioma than high-THC varieties.
 More than this, they found that low-THC and high-CBD varieties did not kill normal bone marrow cells or healthy white blood cells.

 The team also released a literature review of more than 150 academic papers investigating the anti-cancer effects of CBD and THC.
 In total, they concluded that high CBD varieties tend to be more effective and have lower toxicity and fewer side effects.
 Dunn said that it might, therefore, be an ideal complementary therapy for other anti-cancer compounds.

 The researchers now aim to study why cancer cells are sensitive to CBD and normal cells not.
 They also want to uncover the clinical relevance of CBD treatment and how many cancers respond.